greg-raven/Uncommon-Sense/_posts/2021-03-11-the-danger-of-private-interests.md

 ---
-title: 'The danger of private interests'
+title: "The danger of private interests"
 layout: post
 categories:
 - democracy